djfdyuruiry/ts-lambda-api/README.md

 ### <a id="framework-errors"></a>Framework Error Handling

-If you simple preform your logic in your endpoint method without catching any errors yourself, the framework will catch the error and return a HTTP 500 response with error details.
+If you simply preform your logic in your endpoint method without catching any errors yourself, the framework will catch the error and return a HTTP 500 response with error details.
 Below is a JSON snippet showing an example.

 ```json
 {